Skopje: Architecture

-Although Skopje has been destroyed many times through its history, it still has many historical landmarks which reflect the successive occupations of the city.
+Although Skopje has been destroyed many times throughout its history, it still has many historical landmarks which reflect the successive occupations of the city.
 Skopje has one of the biggest Ottoman urban complexes in Europe, with many Ottoman monuments still serving their original purpose.
 It was also a ground for modernist experiments in the 20th century, following the 1963 earthquake.
-In the beginning of the 21st century, it is again the subject of massive building campaigns, thanks to the "Skopje 2014" project.
+At the beginning of the 21st century, it is again the subject of massive building campaigns, thanks to the Skopje 2014 project.
 Skopje is thus an environment where old, new, progressist, reactionary, eastern and western perspectives coexist.

 Skopje has some remains of Prehistorical architecture which can be seen on the Tumba Madžari Neolithic site.
-On the other side of the city lie the remains of the ancient Scupi, with ruins of a theatre, thermae and a basilica.
+On the other side of the city lies the remains of the ancient Scupi, with ruins of a theatre, thermae and a basilica.
 The Skopje Aqueduct, between Scupi and the city centre, is rather mysterious because its date of construction is unknown.
 It seems to have been built by the Byzantines or the Turks, but it was already out of use in the 16th century.
 It consists of 50 arches, worked in cloisonné masonry.

 Skopje Fortress was rebuilt several times before it was destroyed by the 1963 earthquake.
 Since then, it has been restored to its medieval appearance.
 It is the only medieval monument in Skopje, but several churches around the city illustrate the Vardar architectural school which flourished around 1300.
-Among these churches are the ones around Matka Canyon (St Nicholas, St Andrew and Matka churches).
-The church of St. Panteleimon in Gorno Nerezi dates from the 12th century.
+Amongst these churches are the ones around Matka Canyon (St Nicholas, St Andrew and Matka churches).
+The church of Saint Panteleimon in Gorno Nerezi dates from the 12th century.
 Its expressive frescoes anticipate the Italian primitives.

-Examples of Ottoman Turkish architecture are in the Old Bazaar.
+Examples of Ottoman architecture are in the Old Bazaar.
 Mosques in Skopje are usually simple in design, with a square base and a single dome and minaret.
-There entrance is usually emphasized by a portico, as on Mustafa Pasha Mosque, dating from the 15th century.
-Some mosques show some originality in their appearance: Sultan Murad and Yahya Pasha mosques have lost their dome and have a pyramidal roof, while Isa Bey mosque has a rectangular base, two domes and two side wings.
+Their entrance is usually emphasised by a portico, as on Mustafa Pasha Mosque, dating from the 15th century.
+Some mosques show some originality in their appearance: Sultan Murad and Yahya Pasha mosques have lost their dome and have a pyramidal roof, whilst Isa Bey Mosque has a rectangular base, two domes and two side wings.
 The Aladža Mosque was originally covered with blue faience, but it disappeared in the 1689 Great Fire.
 However, some tiles are still visible on the adjoining türbe.
-Other Turkish public monuments include the 16th-century clock tower, a bedesten, three caravanserais, two Turkish baths and the Stone Bridge, first mentioned in 1469.
+Other Ottoman public monuments include the 16th-century clock tower, a bedesten, three caravanserais, two hammams and the Stone Bridge, first mentioned in 1469.